 - Preheat the oven to 350°F. Line two large baking sheets with parchment paper.

-- Using a stand or hand mixer, mix together the coconut sugar, melted coconut oil, pumpkin and vanilla.
+- Using a stand or hand mixer, mix together the pumpkin, coconut sugar, melted coconut oil, and vanilla.
 Sift in the flour, cinnamon, nutmeg, baking soda, and salt.
 Add the rolled oats and mix until well-incorporated.
 Fold in the chocolate chips.

-- Scoop the dough onto your cookie sheets, 2 inches apart, using a heaping tablespoon or cookie dough scoop.
+- Scoop the dough onto your cookie sheets, 2 inches apart, using a heaping tablespoon or a level cookie dough scoop.
 Lightly flatten the dough with a spatula.
 Bake for 10-12 minutes, or until the edges are golden brown.
 Allow the cookies to cool slightly.

 To make this recipe gluten-free, replace the spelt flour with your favorite gluten-free baking blend (I like this gluten free 1-to-1 baking flour from Bob's Red Mill) and make sure to use certified gluten-free rolled oats.